CITGO Stands Together Fund

 - Emergency living arrangements for evacuation (i.e. reimbursement for a hotel)

-- Gift card to meet basic needs during displacement (i.e. fuel, food, clothing while evacuated)
+- Gift card or other financial assistance to meet basic needs during displacement (i.e. fuel, food, clothing while evacuated)

 - Home repairs (i.e. helping with costs that insurance will not cover)